elusivecodes/FyreSchema/README.md

 **Table**

-Get data for a table.
+Get the data for a table.

 - `$name` is a string representing the table name.